carolinamattsson/follow-the-money/README.md

 between two untracked accounts are now tracked as their category, except that their
 transaction type is given a prefix of `"OTC_"` in the output files.
-This is the acronym for "over-the-counter", which is used to describe when non-users appear to be making user transactions, possible on a user's behalf.
+This is the acronym for "over-the-counter", which is used to describe when non-users appear to be making user transactions, possibly on a user's behalf.
 Transaction types that do not appear in the mapping, or are not in one of the tracked categories (`deposit`,`transfer`,`withdraw`), remain untracked.

 In all cases, the program will report untracked transactions so you can make sure